cyk/ember-seamless-immutable/README.md

 });
 ```

 The default export `immutable` is adapted for Ember.
-The origin named export remains intact:
+The original named export remains intact:

 ```
 import { Immutable } from 'immutable';